YargKlnc/Credit-Risk-Classification/README.md

 **Instructions and Implementation**

-The instructions for this Challenge are divided into three main sections:
+The instructions are divided into three main sections:

 ## 1- Data Split into Training and Testing Sets